 The average coil count for a queen mattress is around 700 coils.
 Most mattresses with pocketed springs, however, contain at least 1,000 coils.

 What is a Queen Split mattress?

 A Split Queen mattress has the same size as a regular queen one (60 inches wide x 80 inches long) but it comes in two halves (each measuring 30 inches wide x 80 inches long).
 This makes it a good option for couples with different firmness preferences and owners of adjustable beds.

 What is an Olympic Queen mattress?

-Even though Queen remains the most popular mattress size, finding a perfect one among all the options can be a daunting task.
-Make sure that you listen to your preferences: although medium firmness is the most optimal level for an average user, your weight and sleep position are the primary factors that define your comfort.
+Even though the queen remains the most popular mattress size, finding a perfect one among all the options can be a daunting task.
+Make sure you know your preferences: although medium firmness is the most optimal level for an average user, your weight and sleep position are the primary factors that define your comfort.
 And if you’re shopping as a couple, be sure to take into account your partner’s preferences as well.

-Now, if I were to buy a Queen mattress right now, I’d opt for the Dreamcloud.
-Not only because I love hybrid beds but also because this mattress is designed to fit almost any sleeper.
-It offers you pinpoint cradling, balanced spine support in any position, and low heat retention.
+Now, if I were to buy a queen mattress right now, I’d opt for the Dreamcloud.
+Not only because I personally love hybrid beds but this mattress is designed to cater to almost any sleeper.
+It offers pinpoint cradling, balanced spine support in any position, and low heat retention.

 - Mattress Dimensions: Which Bed Size Is Right For You?
 Retrieved from https://casper.com/mattress-size-comparison-guide/